getcarina/getcarina.com/_tutorials/run-docker-image.md

   -tutorial
 ---

 Docker images are the building blocks of containers.
-The image can be as simple as running a single command like run hello-world, or as complex as an entire database or host operating system.
+The image can be as simple as running a single command like `run hello-world`, or as complex as an entire database or host operating system.
 Even if your computer cannot run the software in a Docker image, a Docker container can always run that image.
 This offers a clear advantage over virtual machines(VMs), which are limited to the scope of the hardware running the VMs.

-The benefit of Docker images is that anyone can create and share their images through [Docker hub](https://hub.docker.com/).
-Even if your computer cannot run the software in a Docker Image, Docker containers will always be able to run that image.
-This offers a clear advantage over virtual machines(VMs), which are limited to the scope of the hardware running the VMs.
+The benefit of Docker images is that anyone can create and share their images through [Docker Hub](https://hub.docker.com/).

 This tutorial describes how to find and download any Docker image from Docker Hub.